OUIDEAS/JetCat_Comms/README.md

     sudo apt-get install python-dev libxml2-dev libxslt-dev

-Ubuntu also required dev tools for c to be installed for FCCI to work.
+Ubuntu also required dev tools for c to be installed for CFFI to work.
 Run

     sudo apt-get update && sudo apt-get install build-essential